 - Other content that is causing harm

-What happens when you contact Netsafe to make a complaint about someone?
+What happens when you make a report to Netsafe about a harmful digital communication?

-Once you have made initial contact with Netsafe either through phone, email or through our online report form, a member of the Netsafe team will be in touch to request any further information needed.
+Once you have made a report to Netsafe a member of the team may be in contact to request further information if needed.
 We might ask for screenshots of the content you are reporting.
-If you feel able to do so, always save copies of content which is upsetting you by recording URLs to the content or taking screenshots.
-We have advice about how to keep records of digital content.
+If you are able to, always save copies of content which is upsetting you by recording URLs to the content or taking screenshots.
+We have advice about how to keep copies of digital content.

 When we contact you, we’ll let you know what we are able to do and not able to do, so you have a clear understanding about how we can assist.

-We will review the content the complaint is about and consider the information you have provided.
-If we consider that the issue may fall within the remit of the Harmful Digital Communication Act (HDCA) and it is appropriate, we will offer some options available to you that could help resolve your complaint.
+If we consider that the issue may fall within the remit of the Harmful Digital Communication Act (HDCA), we will offer some options available to you that could help resolve your report.
 Even if a case does not fall within the remit of the Act, there are often options we can recommend.

-Please note this is your complaint, so we do not act on anything without your consent, however we also ask that you are open to the advice we give and the options we ask you to consider.
+We do not act on anything without your consent.
+We do ask that you are open to the advice we give and the options we ask you to consider.

-If we are unable to assist in obtaining the outcome you are hoping to achieve, we can provide advice about the further options available to you; for example, information about applying to the District Court.
+If we are unable to assist in obtaining the outcome you want to achieve, we can offer advice about the further options available to you.

 How can I make a report?